 Population: 8 million inhabitants

-So here is our list of the best things to do in Hanoi.
-Later in this post we recommend the best hotels and best areas to stay in Hanoi.
+So here is our list of the best things to see in Hanoi.
+Later in this post, we recommend the best hotels and best areas to stay in Hanoi.

 1. Start your visit of Hanoi in the old quarter